spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 ## Overview

-Signals are crucial tools within the Oryx framework, offering a clean and efficient reactivity API for component design.
+Signals are a crucial tool within the Oryx framework, offering a clean and efficient reactivity API for components.
 They allow for the declarative formulation of component logic while seamlessly integrating with observables from domain services.

 ## Implementation of Signals in Oryx